Mbutler22/Wine-Physiochemical-Analysis/README.md

 * Heroku

-## List of Visualizations
-* Tableau:
-  * Relation between alcohol percentage and quality
-  * Correlation between various factors
-  * Relation between quality of wine as on fixed acidity
-* Machine Learning:
-  * dfdf

 ## Project Outline
 1. Melissa - ETL: Extract Data from : csv files, json
 2. Dasa/Tinu/Joshua - Use Pandas Jupyter Notebook for data preprocessing and selection of the features for input to machine learning models
 3. Dasa/Tinu/Joshua - Machine Learning : we plan to use LinearRegression, RandomForestClassifier, SVM, KNN (plus unsupervised models) to train models and evaluate models using testing data to choose the model with highest performance score
 4. Melissa/Shuchi/Joshua - HTML/CSS : build up interactive webpage
-5. Shuchi/Megan - Tableau: – visualization
+5. Shuchi/Megan - Tableau: – visualizations:
+  * Relation between alcohol percentage and quality
+  * Correlation between various factors
+  * Relation between quality of wine as on fixed acidity
-6. Joshua - Flask
+7. Joshua - Flask
-7. Megan - Heroku
+8. Megan - Heroku

 ## Team Members